giovannimanetti11/Perseo-Custom-Search/README.md

 ### Customization

-In the current release of Perseo Custom Search, categories filtered in the search form are set up through the plugin's backend code, and there isn't a feature available yet to configure them from the WordPress admin panel.
-Adjusting these settings requires modifications directly in the plugin's files.
+In the current release, categories and the ID of the paragraph where keywords are searched must be configured directly within the plugin's backend code, as there is no feature available yet to configure them from the WordPress admin panel.
+Adjusting these settings requires manual modifications to the plugin's files.

-If you need to customize categories or any other plugin settings and are not comfortable making these changes in the code, I am available to assist.
+If you need to customize categories, the specific paragraph ID for keyword searches, or any other plugin settings, and are not comfortable making these changes in the code, please do not hesitate to reach out for support.
+I am available to assist with custom modifications to ensure the plugin meets your specific needs.
-Don't hesitate to reach out for support.

 ## Usage